This article is an excerpt from our Sefer

 May one sleep with his feet or head towards the door of the room?

-It is permitted to sleep facing the door of a room in any direction that one chooses, whether his head is facing the door or whether the feet are facing the door.
+It is permitted to sleep facing the door of a room in any direction that one chooses whether his head is facing the door, or his feet are facing the door.
 There is no known source in Judaism, neither in Halacha or in Kabbala, that restricts the sleeping directions of a person who is sleeping facing the door of a room.
 Furthermore, the Poskim omit this topic writing any restriction in this matter within the Halachic topic of bed directions, hence solidifying that no such prohibition exists.
-Nonetheless, it is customary amongst many people to avoid sleeping with one’s feet vertically opposite the door due to it being similar to the direction that a corpse feet faces the opening of the room.
+Nonetheless, it is customary amongst many people to avoid sleeping with one’s feet vertically opposite the door.
+This is said to be due to it being similar to the direction that a corpse is positioned with its feet facing the opening of the room.
 [Practically, one who has not received this custom as a family tradition is not required to start keeping it.
-However one who has traditionally guarded this custom is to continue doing so.]
+However, one who has traditionally guarded this custom is to continue doing so.]

 Placing the bed from North to South [is a Segula] for having male children.